daruan-rst/DragonBall/README.md

   - When a villan shows up a city (if not more than that) is always destroyed.
 A @DeleteMapping should be made so that not only the City is removed from the City table, but also created in the DestroyedCity one
   - The villains also kill a lot of people.
 There must be a method to kill any habitant;
   - When all the dragon balls are gathered in the same place, a dragon can be summoned (but remember The dragon will only be summoned if a Namek asks for it).
    When the dragon appears, any wish can be grantted.
-Cities that were once destroyed can come back back and people that once were killed be brought back to life.
+Cities that were once destroyed can come back and people that once were killed be brought back to life.
 But remember: wishes can only happen if all the conditions are satisfied